bhop4real/Uncurse/README.md

 **Uncurse** is a highly customizable inappropriate text detection tool that supports multiple languages with modular character mappings, exception handling, and advanced detection techniques.

+## Beta branch

+This branch is v2-beta/Socrates, may have gliches/bugs/flaws.

 ## Features

 - **Multi-language support**: Detects inappropriate text in (in theory) any languages.